aspnet/AzureSignalR-samples/samples/ReliableChatRoom/README.md

 ## Create Your Azure Storage Account

-See [reference](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) about *Create a storage account*.
+See [reference](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) of *Create a storage account*.

 We will need connection string for chat room server: